EE runs on it's own network

 |EE||3500 MHz||800 / 1800 / 2100 / 2600 MHz||2100 MHz||1800 MHz|

-EE (previously Everything Everywhere) is a British mobile network operator, Internet service provider and a division of BT Group.
-EEE was established in 2010 as a fifty-fifty joint venture between Deutsche Telekom and Orange S.A. (formerly France Télécom) through the merger of their respective T-Mobile and Orange businesses in the UK.
+The EE company was formed in 2010 as a fifty-fifty joint venture between Deutsche Telekom and Orange S.A. (previously France Télécom) through the merger of their respective T-Mobile and Orange mobile businesses in the UK.